 As you clean and sort through each item, simply toss any garbage directly into the garbage can where it belongs.
 If you struggle with throwing things away, this is a topic I cover in depth in The Gentle Art of Letting Sh*t Go.

-The basic process of the maybe bin:
+The process of the maybe bin:

-This is the same simple method I use for all of my live decluttering sessions and you can see the benefits of them in some of the before and after videos I have shared.
+This is the same simple method I use for all of my decluttering sessions and you can see the benefits of them in some of the before and after videos I have shared.